-Wholesale sugar prices were unchanged from previous day.
+Wholesale sugar prices were witnessed mixed trend on Thursday.
 Spot sugar prices are supportive in the month ahead as festive demand market is expected to get supplied with excessive sugar with the onset of crushing season in India.
 This was despite trade expectations that the release quota of 2.2 million tonnes for Oct was lower than probable demand.
+Sugar futures, closed down in both New York and London, following as sugar follow similar post Brazilian election patterns.